Tell us a little about your background.

 What has been the highlight of your career so far?

-As a self-confessed aviation geek, seeing a KC-30A Multi-Role Tanker Transport stripped down in deeper level maintenance was phenomenal – it’s so cool that we have so many people supporting such an amazing platform and key capability for the RAAF.
+As a self-confessed aviation geek, seeing a KC-30A Multi-Role Tanker Transport stripped down in deeper level maintenance was super cool – we have so many people supporting such a great platform and key capability for the RAAF.
+I’ve also supported test campaigns in remote areas for leading-edge Defence technologies, which has been challenging but exceptionally rewarding.

 What makes Northrop Grumman Australia special for you?

-At Northrop Grumman Australia there is a genuine desire to see our people succeed, with established mentorship and support structures which are embraced by everyone to ensure we have the tools to Define Possible.
-Seeing my colleagues motivated to do the right thing makes me proud to work for an organisation that prioritises safety engineering.
+At Northrop Grumman Australia there is a genuine desire to see our people succeed, with established mentorship and support structures which are embraced by everyone to ensure we have the right tools to Define Possible.
+Seeing my colleagues motivated to do the right thing makes me proud to work for an organisation that prioritises safety and quality – we don’t cut corners, and we embrace innovation.

 What does Defining Possible mean to you?